rame0033/mtm6407_week1.2/README.md

-# This is a brand new repo made from my remote repo
+# This is a brand new repo made from my remote

+Hello Camden!

+Hello James!

+Hello Marco!